augustinmorge/Guerledan_recalage/Simulation/README.md

   * The 13/10/22 at 1pm.
   * The 13/10/22 at 3pm.

-You have to download the txt file from :
+You have to download the .txt file from :
   * [1pm](https://mega.nz/folder/LddXFIjJ#8aNVKljeaiCF3S-_OeuZqg) in /storage
   * [3pm](https://mega.nz/folder/6JMSFIoS#Je4uvVFECIoUeqyPqkgzfQ) in /storage_afternoon